WTIGER001/sfcmap/README.md

 ## Priority 1
 - Need to make a marker selection control...
+- Combine the marker service and the map service

 ## Prority 2
 - Marker Groups / Layers to control visiblity easily?